 - Figure 12.
-This chart illustrates WSH total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, WSH hospital saw a slight decrease in referrals from the previous quarter.
-However, the number of referrals have remained fairly flat over the past seven quarters.
-These referrals still represent a significant increase over the number of referrals seen at the time of the Trueblood decision; the average number of referrals since Q3, 2016 (280) is a 54.7% increase from the number of referrals recorded at the time of the Trueblood decision (181). - Drivers: Having seen a sharp increase in referrals since the Trueblood decision, the relatively flat number of referrals over the past seven quarters suggests that supply (bed capacity) is having a leveling effect on demand (referrals).
+This chart illustrates WSH total quarterly referrals for inpatient restorations. - Outcomes: During the reporting period, WSH hospital saw a sharp increase in referrals from the previous quarter and is the highest number yet recorded.
+The increase from Q2 2015 to Q2 2018, when reporting began, is nearly 73%. - Drivers: Having seen a sharp increase in referrals since the Trueblood decision, the relatively flat number of referrals over the past eight quarters suggests that supply (bed capacity) is having a leveling effect on demand (referrals).